Ircam-R-IoT/motion-analysis-max/README.md

 #### installation

 Drop all subfolders somewhere into `Documents/Max 7/Library`.
+`max-motion-features` contains a collection of max abstractions computing some feature descriptors specific to gesture signals, from accelerometer and gyroscope input.
+The three other folders contain nearly the same patches except that they all use their own riot input object version :
+* `max-bitalino-riot` uses the `bitalino-riot` abstraction
+* `max-ircam-riot-v1.7` uses the `riot-v1.7` abstraction
+* `max-ircam-riot-v1.8` uses the `riot` abstraction

 #### getting started